Katharine Hepburn: Film, television, and theatre (1971–1983)

 Hepburn stayed active throughout the 1970s, focusing on roles described by Andrew Britton as "either a devouring mother or a batty old lady living [alone]".
 First she traveled to Spain to film a version of Euripides' The Trojan Women (1971) alongside Vanessa Redgrave.
 When asked why she had taken the role, she responded that she wanted to broaden her range and try everything while she still had time.
 The movie was poorly received, but the Kansas City Film Critics Circle named Hepburn's performance the best from an actress that year.
 In 1971, she signed on to star in an adaptation of Graham Greene's Travels with My Aunt, but was unhappy with early versions of the script and took to rewriting it herself.
 The studio disliked her changes, so Hepburn abandoned the project and was replaced with Maggie Smith.
 Her next film, an adaptation of Edward Albee's A Delicate Balance (1973) directed by Tony Richardson, had a small release and received generally unfavorable reviews.

 In 1973, Hepburn ventured into television for the first time, starring in a production of Tennessee Williams' The Glass Menagerie.
 She had been wary of the medium, but it proved to be one of the main television events of the year, scoring high in the Nielsen ratings.
 Hepburn received an Emmy Award nomination for playing wistful Southern mother Amanda Wingfield, which opened her mind to future work on the small screen.
 Her next project was the television movie Love Among the Ruins (1975), a London-based Edwardian drama with her friend Laurence Olivier.
 It received positive reviews and high ratings and earned Hepburn her only Emmy Award.

 Hepburn made her only appearance at the Academy Awards in 1974, to present the Irving G. Thalberg Memorial Award to Lawrence Weingarten.
 She received a standing ovation, and joked with the audience, "I'm very happy I didn't hear anyone call out, 'It's about time'."
 The following year, she was paired with John Wayne in the western Rooster Cogburn, a sequel to his Oscar-winning film True Grit.
-Echoing her African Queen character, Hepburn again played a deeply religious spinster who teams up with a masculine loner to avenge a family member's death.
+Echoing her African Queen character, Hepburn played a deeply religious unmarried woman who teams up with a masculine loner to avenge a family member's death.
 The movie received mediocre reviews.
 Its casting was enough to draw some people to the box office, but it did not meet studio expectations and was only moderately successful.

 In 1976, Hepburn returned to Broadway for a three-month run of Enid Bagnold's play A Matter of Gravity.
 The role of eccentric Mrs. Basil was deemed a perfect showcase for the actress, and the play was popular despite poor reviews.
 It later went on a successful nationwide tour.
 During its Los Angeles run, Hepburn fractured her hip, but she chose to continue the tour performing in a wheelchair.
 That year, she was voted "Favorite Motion Picture Actress" by the People's Choice Awards.